Dining Report: Food Safety & The FSA Survey

-Kate Underwood HR now has quite a few clients who are in the ‘food trade’.
-So, I thought I’d ask our friend Ruth at Simply Safer to be the guest blogger this month and share some handy food safety-related advice!
+Here at Kate Underwood HR, we now have quite a few clients on our books who are in the ‘food trade’.
+So, to go hand in hand her blog on food allergies, I thought I’d ask our friend Ruth from Simply Safer to be this month’s guest blogger and share some handy food safety advice!

-Simply Safer supports businesses to comply with the legal safety requirements for both food safety and Health and Safety, they provide food safety advice to businesses across the UK with most along the south coast.
+Simply Safer provides help and support to businesses so they comply with the legal safety requirements for both food safety and Health and Safety.
+They provide food safety advice to businesses across the UK with most of their customers on the south coast.

-Twice a year the Food Standards Agency carry out a survey of the public to discover their attitudes and concerns regarding food safety.
+Twice a year, the Food Standards Agency carries out a survey of the public to discover their attitudes and concerns regarding food safety.